 TUSOLIVI INDIANS.
 The Tusolivi (Fusolibi) Indians are known only from Spanish records of the early eighteenth century.
 In 1709 the Tusolivis were encountered on the Colorado River southeast of the site of future Austin in association with Simomos (Simaomo) and Yojuanes.
 Their presence in this area and their association with one tribe of undisputed Tonkawan affiliation have led to their identification as probably Tonkawan.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TUSOLIVI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt90), accessed December 07, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Tusolivi Indians," accessed February 26, 2017, http://www.tshaonline.org/handbook/online/articles/bmt90.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.